thobelacs/Contribute-to-OMP-Public-Repos/README.md

 At this point, your PRs will no longer be blocked by EasyCLA on any OMP repo.

+> Note: see further information on [Corporate Contributor](https://docs.linuxfoundation.org/lfx/easycla/v2-current/contributors/corporate-contributor).

 ### When your company has finished signing the agreement

-These tasks are performed by the CLA Manager.
+> These tasks are performed by the CLA Manager.

-1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](https://easycla.lfx.linuxfoundation.org/#/) (choose EasyCLA v2 if prompt it) and either:
+1. Once the agreement is signed, any CLA manager can [log into the EasyCLA site](https://easycla.lfx.linuxfoundation.org/#/) *(choose EasyCLA v2 if prompt it)* and either:
     * Add the contributor GitHub username individually to the list of authorized contributors, or
     * Add your corporate email domain, which authorizes anyone who has that email in their GitHub account, or
     * Add a corporate GitHub Organization, where any member of the org is covered by the CLA.

+> Note: click in this link to see further information on [Corporate CLA Managers](https://docs.linuxfoundation.org/lfx/easycla/v2-current/corporate-cla-managers).

 ### Best practices

 * Ask the CLA Manager to add the corporate email domain to the list of authorized contributors, or ask them to add your corporate GitHub organization.
 This is much easier than adding contributors individually.